jkimthu/super-size/README.md

 5. individual volume trajectories starting with cell experiencing a single nutrient downshift
 6.
 7. individual interdivision time vs individual growth rate (lambda) or birth volume
+8. tau_i vs Vb_i for each replicate of T = 15 and 60 min, same plot with fit slopes